kragen/derctuo/markdown/toolpath-optimization.md

 components.

-There are some loose ends there with respect to how big a bounding box you pick, and when you decide to shrink it, but I think it's tractable.
+There are some loose ends there with respect to how big a bounding box you pick, and when you decide to shrink it, but I think it’s tractable.

 This hybridization of self-validating arithmetic with self-adjusting